Hawmex/aut_data_and_information_analysis_project/README.md

 ## Part 2

-In this section, an outlier detector was implemented that used z-score to find outliers.
+In this section, an outlier detector was implemented that used the z-score method to find outliers.

 ## Part 3

-In this section, the k-means algorithm was implemented using functional programming patterns.
+In this section, the k-means clustering algorithm was implemented using functional programming patterns.
 The function returns the within-cluster sum of squares and the labels of the clustered data.